meltano/meltano/docs/src/docs/plugins.md

 Property (attribute) metadata `<key>: <value>` pairs (e.g. `{"is-replication-key": true}`) are nested under top-level entity identifiers and second-level attribute identifiers that correspond to Singer stream property names.
 These [nested properties](/docs/command-line-interface.html#nested-properties) can also be thought of and interacted with as settings named `_metadata.<entity>.<attribute>.<key>`.

+[Unix shell-style wildcards](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax) can be used in entity and attribute identifiers to match multiple entities and/or attributes at once.

 Entity and attribute names can be discovered using [`meltano select --list --all <plugin>`](/docs/command-line-interface.html#select).

-Like [entity selection rules](/docs/command-line-interface.html#select), metadata rules allow for [glob](https://en.wikipedia.org/wiki/Glob_(programming))-like patterns in the entity and attribute identifiers to match multiple entities and/or attributes at once.

 #### How to use